 Dermatologists however warn against using lemon on underarms as it could potentially lead to a painful or unsightly burn.

 This tip applies best during the summer time where it is hot and humid (depending on where you live).

-Doing it at night also gives you ample time to shave so you don’t rush and make unnecessary mistakes.
+Doing it at night time allows you to relax so you don’t rush and make unnecessary mistakes.

 Hydration Is Your Best Friend

-Avoid dragging a razor on a dry armpit, it will create a lot of friction and could potentially irritate an already sensitive area.
+Avoid dragging a razor on a dry armpit, it will create a lot of friction that could potentially irritate an already sensitive area.

 Other women also have suggested using shaving cream to add a layer of lubrication and prevent irritation.